 10.2 Each of the academic terms set forth in the preceding paragraph shall be dividable into the first and second half.
 The first half of the first semester shall be the first quarter, and the second half of the first semester shall be the second quarter.
-The first half of the second semester shall be the fourth quarter.
+The first half of the second semester shall be the third quarter, and the second half of the second semester shall be the fourth quarter.